Antorell/Cyberpunk-2077-auto-HDR-Nvidia-Only-/README.md

 1. Download HDRswitch 0.0.0.3+ from: https://github.com/bradgearon/hdr-switch/releases
 2. Unpack anywhere and drop the .bat inside the HDRswitch folder.
-3. launch the bat to start the game.
+3. Launch the bat to start the game.
 4. Cyberpunk 2077 auto HDR - No Steam.bat, edit the bat with notepad to point to the game executable.

 Skip the Cyberpunk 2077 launcher when launching the game from the Steam launcher: